 |6.||Canon 1D Mark IV||APS-H||16.0||4896||3264||1080/30p||22.8||12.0||1320||74|

 |9.||Canon 1D Mark II N||APS-H||8.2||3504||2336||none||22.3||11.2||975||66|

 |10.||Canon 1D Mark II||APS-H||8.2||3504||2336||none||22.3||11.1||1003||66|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D7200 indeed provides for movie recording, while the 1D Mark III does not.
 The highest resolution format that the D7200 can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark III and the D7200 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D7200 has a higher magnification than the one of the 1D Mark III (0.63x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Nikon D7200 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D7200 has one, while the 1D Mark III does not.
 While the built-in flash of the D7200 is not very powerful, it can at times be useful as a fill-in light.